nqpz/pumila/README.txt

 PyGame
 ------
-Under normal circumstances, you would do this:
+Under normal circumstances, you would do something like this:

 * For DEB-based distros: run ``apt-get install python-pygame``
 * For RPM-based distros: run ``yum install pygame``
 * For other distros: do something similar or get it at